 Also if you plan on staying the night in a hotel, you probably want to start booking now!!
 We had to stay in Wenatchee at the Holiday Inn since it was relatively cheap and not too far away.
 Everything in Leavenworth was booked up of course and if it wasn’t, it was $360 per night.
 I don’t even pay that for Vegas hotels, so I’m not paying that here.
 LOL

-I doubt we’ll be back for Oktoberfest any time soon or ever for that matter, but I wouldn’t mind coming back and staying during off-season if I can find a good Groupon deal for one of the Bavarian style hotels in actual Leavenworth.
+I doubt we’ll be back for Oktoberfest anytime soon or ever for that matter, but I wouldn’t mind coming back and staying during the off-season if I can find a good Groupon deal for one of the Bavarian style hotels in actual Leavenworth.